-For anyone who’s looking for a classic, and elegant piece of jewelry pearls are a must-have jewelry stable that every woman should have at least one strand in her jewelry collection.
+For anyone who’s looking for a classic, and elegant piece of jewelry pearls are a must-have jewelry staple every woman should have at least one strand in her jewelry collection.
 Before you go to add pearls to your jewelry stable there are a few things you might find helpful.

 Pearls in many countries were worn as a declaration of wealth, and power.
-In ancient Rome and medieval France, only the aristocracy were allowed
+In ancient Rome and medieval France, only the aristocracy was allowed

 to wear pearls.
 In Elizabethan England, only royalty could wear them.